GravityMedia/Ghostscript/README.md

 ## Usage

-This is a simple example how to convert an input PDF to an output PDF.
+This is a simple usage example how to convert an input PDF to an output PDF.

 ```php
 // Initialize autoloader